 Teachers won't want to miss the rich educational resources available from the following websites.
 Also explore the websites for WETA's national education projects, which include ReadingRockets.org, LDOnLine.org, among other award-winning services.

-NewsHour Extra, a service of The NewsHour with Jim Lehrer, offers current events resources for busy teachers.
+PBS NewsHour Extra, a service of PBS NewsHour, offers current events resources for busy teachers.
 The daily updated website includes news stories (for a tenth grade reading level), pictures, maps, video, and in-depth lesson plans.

 PBS LearningMedia is your destination for easy, instant access to tens of thousands of classroom-ready, digital resources including videos and interactives perfect for the Interactive Whiteboard, plus audio and photos, and even in-depth lesson plans.
 You can search, save, and share with ease.
 Best of all, PBS LearningMedia is free for educators.
 Register today!